MEDIA, ARTS AND INTERACTION

 International Conference on Media, Arts and Interaction.
 Intermediartes mission is to promote the intersection between the arts and technologies through a series of interdisciplinary activities.
 This Conference aims to be an interface and a space for dialog and discussion, where the different overlaps of media, arts and interaction awaken new creative approaches in the various fields, bringing together academia, artists and the surrounding community.
 The focus of Intermediartes is to boost new learning by complementing the training of all those involved, but also to encourage artistic and scientific dissemination.

-The 7th edition of Intermediartes will take place between June 3 and 6, with the theme Rhizomatic Connections: Creative Contaminations in Interdisciplinary Practices.
+The 8th edition of Intermediartes will take place between May 20 and 22, with the theme [x]Human.

 Intermediartes therefore invites academics, researchers, artists and professionals to submit theoretical, practical or experimental research articles in the form of papers, and/or artworks and performances that should explore, but are not limited to, the following topics: